ram-sa/fileproperties/README.md

 about them.
 This information includes:
 - Size

 The size of the file in bytes.
-The current limitation is 4 Gigabytes.
 - Extension

 The extension of the file, taken straight from the magic bytes.
 No reliance on MIME types!